 So you're competing at MIST!
-Here's all information you need to get started:
+Here's all the information you need to get started:

-The theme for 2017, Striving for Perfection in an Imperfect World, affects competitions & workshops during the weekend.
+The theme for 2017, The Valor of Mercy: Summoning the Strength of Compassion, affects competitions during the weekend.
 Click below for more info!

 Are you wondering what competitions you have to choose from?
 Check out our list of competitions from the link below!